Integrable discretization of recursion operators and unified bilinear forms to soliton hierarchies: Introduction

-The other method is to write out the family of integrable equations in a recursive form by a so-called recursion operator\cite{olver,zk}.
-Recursion operators were first introduced by Olver in 1977 \cite{olver} and developed by Fuchssteiner \cite{Fuchssteiner} and by Fokas and Santini \cite{fs,sf}.
-The recursion structure is an elegant property of completely integrable systems and the so-called recursion operator, as stated in \cite{zk}, plays a central role in the formulation of these recursion properties.
-It allows one to write out the family of integrable equations in a compact form and determines the family of Hamiltonian structures.
-In other words, a recursion operator is the generating operator for the family of integrable equations and simultaneously the generating operator for the family of Hamiltonian structures.
-See details in \cite{zk,olver,akns,Fuchssteiner,fs,sf,fn,ff,fa,fg,oevel,wang1,wang2} and references there.
+Another approach involves expressing the integrable equation family in a recursive manner using a concept known as a recursion operator \cite{olver,zk}.
+Recursion operators were first introduced by Olver in 1977 \cite{olver}, and their development continued through the works of Fuchssteiner \cite{Fuchssteiner} and Fokas and Santini \cite{fs,sf}.
+The recursive structure is a sophisticated attribute of completely integrable systems, with the recursion operator, as mentioned in \cite{zk}, assuming a pivotal role in defining these recursive properties.
+This operator enables the concise formulation of the integrable equation family and determines the collection of Hamiltonian structures associated with it.
+In essence, a recursion operator serves as the generative operator for the integrable equation family, concurrently playing the same role for the Hamiltonian structure family.
+For further insights, one can refer to \cite{zk,olver,akns,Fuchssteiner,fs,sf,fn,ff,fa,fg,oevel,wang1,wang2,wang2019}, along with their respective references, to delve into the details of this concept and its various applications.

-When an integrable hierarchy with the recursion operator is given, the unified bilinear form can be obtained through a suitable variable transformation.
-In \cite{Hu1} , the unified bilinear forms of KdV hierarchy, mKdV hierarchy and classical Boussinesq hierarchy were obtained by corresponding recursion operators.
-There are many advantages to deduce bilinear form by recursion operator, not only less computation but much simpler unified explicit expression.
-The unified explicit form gives us much bonus.
-For example, in \cite{Hu1} from the simple uniform expression, the corresponding B\"acklund transformation and nonlinear superposition for KdV and mKdV hierarchy were obtained.
-In \cite {Hu2}, rational solutions of classical Boussinesq hierarchy were obtained from its unified bilinear form.
-On the other way, if the unified bilinear form is known, the recursion operator can also be found through the same transformation\cite{Hu3,Hu4}.
+When presented with an integrable hierarchy alongside its associated recursion operator, it is possible to derive the unified bilinear form by employing a suitable variable transformation.
+In \cite{Hu1}, for instance, the unified bilinear forms of the KdV hierarchy, mKdV hierarchy, and classical Boussinesq hierarchy were obtained using their respective recursion operators.
+Utilizing the recursion operator to deduce the bilinear form offers numerous advantages, such as reduced computational complexity and a more straightforward unified and explicit expression.

+Conversely, when the unified bilinear form is known, it is also possible to determine the recursion operator using the same type of transformation, as discussed in \cite{Hu3,Hu4}.
+This relationship between the recursion operator and the unified bilinear form contributes to a comprehensive understanding of the integrable hierarchy's properties and behaviors.